 Children are known to have a rough time falling asleep now and then, but essential oils can really be a big help with this problem.
 This is true both when a child is just restless, or when he or she is not feeling well.

 I recall a time when one of our sons was so uncomfortable from not feeling well that he couldn't get to sleep.
-To help him, I rubbed a couple of drops of the blend RutaVaLa—which is a combination of Ruta, Valerian, and Lavender—on each of his feet and it knocked him right out.
+To help him, I rubbed a couple of drops of the blend RutaVaLa—which is a combination of Ruta, Valerian, and Lavender—on each of his feet and it help him to relax so he could sleep.

-Overall, we've found the role essential oils have with sleep to so beneficial that they're part of our nightly routine.
+Overall, we've found the role essential oils can have with sleep to be so beneficial that they're part of our nightly routine.